equinor/res2df/docs/introduction.rst

 ``fipreports``
 ^^^^^^^^^^^^^^

-Parses the PRT file from Eclipse looking for region reports (starting with " ...
+Parses the PRT file looking for region reports (starting with " ...
 FIPNUM REPORT REGION".
 It will extract all the data in the ASCII table in the PRT file and organize into a dataframe, currently-in-place, outflow to wells, outflows to regions, etc. It also